James E. Goodley

 James E. Goodley is a persistent advocate for the rights of hard-working individuals.
-His practice focuses on the representation of union-affiliated employees and individuals and classes under the Fair Labor Standards Act and state law counterparts, as well as the representation of labor unions and union-affiliated employees in traditional labor law matters.
-James has represented multiemployer funds in ERISA litigation, as well as in matters related to alternative investments such as hedge funds, private equity arrangements, and international equity.
-He joined Jennings Sigmond in 2013 after working as an investigator for the U.S. Department of Labor, Employee Benefits Security Administration to enforce legal compliance with ERISA.
+His practice focuses on representing plaintiffs in class and collective actions brought under the Fair Labor Standards Act and state law counterparts, as well as representing unions and employees in Davis-Bacon Act and state prevailing wage matters and related claims brought under the False Claims Act.
+James also represents multiemployer funds in ERISA litigation.

+James joined Jennings Sigmond in 2013 after working as an investigator for the U.S. Department of Labor, Employee Benefits Security Administration to enforce legal compliance with ERISA.

-James also previously worked as a patent examiner at the United States Patent and Trademark office.
-He lives in Philadelphia and in his spare time enjoys his family, music, and politics.
+He also previously worked as a patent examiner at the United States Patent and Trademark office.